 We believe in brighter futures in Kentucky.
-Whenever possible Key Assets seeks to provide services to children and families in their home or at our offices.
-However, when children and young people cannot be safely maintained in their homes and are removed from their families and taken into care for a variety of reasons; Key Assets seeks to provide structured, community based options for these complex young people.
-We believe that by placing children in community placements that are well equipped to tackle complex needs in addition to trauma – within a therapeutic environment –where those being served can begin to deal with their experiences and the barriers that limit their access to our community.
+Whenever possible, Key Assets seeks to provide services to children and families in their home or at our offices.
+However, when children and young people cannot be safely maintained in their homes and are removed from their families and taken into care for a variety of reasons, Key Assets seeks to provide structured, community based options for these complex young people.
+We believe that by placing children in community placements (specialized group homes) that are well equipped to tackle complex needs in addition to trauma – within a therapeutic environment –children and young people can experience life to their fullest potential.